ewosborne/concur/README.md

 concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org
 ```

 This runs `ping -c 1` for each of those three web sites, replacing `{{1}}` with each in turn.
-It returns a JSON block to stdout, suitable for piping into `jq` or `gron`.
+It returns JSON to stdout, suitable for piping into `jq` or `gron`.
+It sometimes complains but all complains go to stderr so even if there are errors you still get clean JSON on stdout.

-There are two top-level keys in that JSON, `commands` and `info`.  `info` doesn't have much in it now but `SystemRuntime` tells you how long it took to finish everything.
+There are two top-level keys in that JSON, `command` and `info`.  `info` doesn't have much in it now but `SystemRuntime` tells you how long it took to finish everything.

-`commands` is where most of the fun is.
+`command` is where most of the fun is.
 Take a look at the example below.
 It's a list of information about each command which was run, sorted by runtime, fastest first.
-This means that concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.commands[0] | '.arg' + " " + .runtime'always gives you the host which responded first, but -- spoiler alert!  -- there's a flag for that.  `concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org --any` gives you the same thing, albeit the full JSON output, not just the runtime and argument name.
+This means that concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.command[0] | '.arg' + " " + .runtime'always gives you the host which responded first, but -- spoiler alert!  -- there's a flag for that.  `concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org --any` gives you the same thing, albeit the full JSON output, not just the runtime and argument name.

 ```
-concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.commands[0]
+concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org | jq '.command[0]
 ```

 Some things to note are: `stdout` is presented as an array, with each line of stdout a separate array element. `stderr` is stored the same way.
 The return code from the application is in `returncode` and the runtime for the command is `runtime`.
 There's also a `jobstatus` code, one of